livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

 File -> Export Song

 - This saves a project file - the raw data that gets saved in the game
 - Don't forget to put what instrument packs you used in the filename!
-It's a pain to import note data saved like this and not know what instruments go with it.
+It's a pain to import note data saved like this and then realize you've forgotten what what instruments go with it.

 File -> Import Song